friendly-bits/shell-scheduler/REFERENCE.md

 </details>

 <details>
-<summary><strong>Example: inspecting final job status</strong></summary>
+<summary><strong>Example: reporting final summary of job statuses</strong></summary>

 The example below defines a **scheduler completion callback** that unconditionally reports on every outcome category, regardless of whether a given category ended up empty.
-It does not manufacture any failure or timeout scenario; job `C` simply returns a non-zero code on its own, like any job might in practice.
+In this example, job `C` always returns a non-zero code and is therefore classified as "failed".

 ```sh
 #!/bin/sh